 * Adds stability, balance, as well as supporting posture, all of which culminates in added safety and unexpected enhancements of speed as well.

-* The above enhancements to stability and balance, etc., help to create a
+* The above enhancements to stability and balance, etc., help to create a renewed sense of independence for the disabled.
+Especially when in a wilderness setting.

 8. Clinical Observation & Innovations–